stevetraut/go-tutorials/web-service-gin.md

     *   Append the <code>album</code> struct initialized from the JSON to the <code>albums</code> slice.
     *   Use the <code>[Context.JSON function](https://pkg.go.dev/github.com/gin-gonic/gin#Context.JSON)</code> to serialize the <code>albums</code> slice to JSON for a response.

-1. Add the following highlighted code to your <code>main</code> function.
+1. Replace your <code>main</code> function with the following code.

     ```
     func main() {